LOG1CRS/LOG1CRS/README.md

 </p>

 <p>I like watching the F1 🏁, my favorite team is RedBull, I love playing videogames like Valorant and Destiny. 🕹 Ah! and that's me when i'm coding 👉🏻</p>
-<p> My favorite programming language is JavaScript and I love working with Node amd React. :electron:</p>
+<p> My favorite programming language is JavaScript and I love working with Node and React. :electron:</p>

 <h3> 📱 Connect with Me </h3>